 - Tickets to sponsored event

 The GGRA updates the schedule every year in an effort to keep all events unique and rewarding.
-Historical events include:
+Some events include:

 - Annual member meeting where the Board of Directors are elected